monirulHaque/Automata-and-Computability/readme.md

   *We generally use capital Greek letters capital sigma Σ or capital gamma Γ to designate alphabets*
 * String: a finite sequence of symbols over an alphabet set.
-  *An empty string is represented using epsilon, ε*
+  *An empty string is represented using epsilon, ε* *Any part of a string is called substring*
 * Language: a set of strings
 Example:
 Σ = {0,1}